fyngyrz/aa_macro/users-guide.md

 **\[hmap listName\]**  'cmap' for character map
 This built-in creates a 256-entry list of all the possible 8-bit hex character representations mapped directly to the list index.
-For instance, the ASCII character A is coded with hex 41, B is 42, C is 43;
+For instance, the ASCII character A is coded with hex 41, B is 42, O is 4F;
 so if you do this...

     [hmap myList]

 Then this...

-    [translate myList,ABC]
+    [translate myList,ABO]

 You get this:

-   414232
+   41424F

 **\[translate listName,content\]**  'translate' for translation
 See \[cmap\] and \[hmap\], just above